Mount NFS Share in Ubuntu

 Source Information

-for mounting.
+There are many online walkthroughs on how to create a Synology NFS share, get its mount point for use in a Linux client’s fstab, and implement fstab for mounting.
 One of the better ones I have found is Setting up NFS on a Synology NAS at PiMyLifeUp.
 The information below is based on multiple sources and describes the implementation on one of my servers.

 We will be using Ubuntu Linux

-so that our Linux OS VM will mount the Synology NFS share every time the OS boots.
+fstabso that our Linux OS VM will mount the Synology NFS share every time the OS boots.

-Mount Synology NAS shared NFS drive using mount
+Mount Synology NAS shared NFS drive using mount and fstab

 Do

-for NFS client support
+Install nfs-common for NFS client support

 sudo apt install nfs-common